RV manufacturers set yet another shipment record in March

 Consumer interest in RV ownership doesn’t appear to be waning, despite higher costs for RVs, fuel, and campsites.

-“Summer Is just around the corner and our RV manufacturers and suppliers have worked to ensure consumers have a variety of RVs to choose from on dealer lots,” said RV Industry Association President & CEO Craig Kirby.
-“More people than ever before are prioritizing their physical and mental wellbeing by living the active outdoor lifestyle that is synonymous with RVing.”
+“Summer is just around the corner and our RV manufacturers and suppliers have worked to ensure consumers have a variety of RVs to choose from on dealer lots,” said RV Industry Association President and CEO Craig Kirby.
+“More people than ever before are prioritizing their physical and mental well-being by living the active outdoor lifestyle that is synonymous with RVing.”

 Towable RVs again led the pack, up 19.5% from March of last year with 58,902 units shipped.
 Motorhomes finished March with 5,552 units shipped, up 11.3%.

-Park models weren’t as popular as traditional RVs, with 23.1% less shipped compared to March 2021, with just 379 units manufactured and shipped.
+Park models weren’t as popular as traditional RVs, with 23.1% fewer shipped compared to March 2021, with just 379 units manufactured and shipped.
 Through March, park model shipments are down 14.8%.